 WHAT WE DO

-The majority of our medical services are provided in our on-site clinic, but we also go out to the living quarters of people in the camp to provide care to those who have difficulty getting to the clinic.
+The majority of our medical services are provided in our on-site clinics, but we also go out to the living quarters of people in the camps to provide care to those who have difficulty getting to a clinic.

-We understand that a trip to the hospital can be an overwhelming experience for everyone involved, and our outstanding medical team are sensitive to the needs of indviduals and provide high-quality care for all patients.
+We understand that a trip to the hospital can be an overwhelming experience.
+Our team are sensitive to the needs of individuals and provide high-quality care for all patients.

-With the help of our medical students and clinical teams currently working on the ground, we have developed clinical care plans and electronic patient records which we try to keep updated daily.
+With the help of our medical students and clinical teams currently working on the ground, we have developed clinical care plans and electronic patient records which are updated regularly.

 WHERE WE WORK

-Over the last two years, having established ourselves more formally as a registered charity, we have provided medical care to refugees in multiple regions across Northern Greece and the islands.
-The following are just some of the areas covered, and you can find more information about our work in our blogs and reports.
+Having formally established ourselves as a registered charity, we have provided medical care to refugees in multiple regions across mainland Greece and the islands.
+The following are just some of the areas covered; you can find more information about our work in our blogs and reports.